 Do let your personality show through accessories, but don't let your jewelry overpower your ensemble.

 Don't: Let your wedding style dash your dreams of the perfect gown.
-If you have your heart set on a fun, sexy gown but you're worried it's not appropriate for your ceremony site, consider carrying a sash for a more demure look during your ceremony.
+If you have your heart set on a fun, sexy gown but you're worried it's not appropriate for your ceremony site, consider wearing a coverup for a more demure look during your ceremony.

 Do: Think about wearing fun footwear.
 Getting married in the middle of July?
 Consider sporting flip-flops under your gown.
 If you're all cowgirl, try a pair of boots.
 And for a slope-side winter wedding, you've got the perfect opportunity to don a pair of furry white snow boots.